 Players will go west through positions 6 to 1, then if they still haven't found the key, backtrack to position 7 on the other side of the map.
 Generally positions 1, 2 and 7 (and maybe 3) are considered bad and will often prompt a reset.

 Every so often, someone decides to try and figure out a way to manipulate the selection of the key's position through gameplay.
 The short answer is that you can't - the selection is done using true [pseudo]randomness.
 The longer answer is that some positions are more likely than others, although it's unlikely to help in practice.
-This page is really just for documentation since I found the process interesting.

 The randomness is provided (on PC) by Windows' rand() function (with all 7 calls performed in succession), and the game uses modulo arithmetic itself to generate a value 0 to 6.
 The game on console may use a different random number function.